 Our previous relationship with DEFS and Duke Energy from time to time resulted in business opportunities for us.
-We do not expect that similar opportunities will be available from EPCO or its affiliates because EPCO, Enterprise Products Partners, DFI and certain affiliated entities, other than us and our general partner, are parties to an administrative services agreement that provides, among other things, for the referral of certain business opportunities to Enterprise Products Partners and not to us.
-EPCO, Enterprise Products Partners, DFI and their affiliates are not required to allow us to participate in their business opportunities.
+We do not expect that similar opportunities will be available from EPCO or its affiliates because EPCO, Enterprise Products Partners, DFI and certain affiliated entities, other than us and our general partner, are parties to an administrative services agreement that provides, among other things, for the referral of certain business opportunities to Enterprise Products Partners, DFI and their affiliates are not required to allow us to participate in their business opportunities.